manni8436/Legend-of-the-Greek-Gods/README.md

     shouldnt have been there and I selected the class tag in CSS3 and added padding attribute with the value of 0 which resolved the issue

+    I also have noticed that my dropdown menu seems to be abit to far to the right on where it should be and i have tried to fix it before but with no luck yet but i will fix it at a later date

+    I have noticed that for some reason the image doesnt load up in the deployed site on GitHub Pages which I will try to fix at a later date

 (testing)